 Jason recommends, “When this is in breadstick form, it is a must to have a great dripping sauce.
 I am addicted to arrabiata sauce with this recipe.”

-Roasted Garlic Chili Pizza Crust or Breadsticks
+Special Diet Notes: Roasted Garlic Chili Vegan Pizza Crust

-- 1-1/2 tablespoons granulated sugar
+- 1½ tablespoons sugar

 - 1 package active yeast (about 2 teaspoons)

 - 1 cup warm water